 Soil organic matter conversion to nitrate: This term represents the breakdown of organic matter (containing nitrogen) to nitrate-nitrogen available for both crop uptake and leaching below the crop root zone.
 This input was the same for every commodity analyzed.
-The native organic matter content of most lower Yakima Valley soils is around 1% but when these soils have a history of organic inputs such as manure, it can increase by 2 to 3 times3.
+The native organic matter content of most lower Yakima Valley soils is around 1% but when these soils have a history of organic inputs such as manure, it can increase by 2 to 3 times9.
 This was confirmed by a review of the deep soil sampling results.
-WSDA reviewed results from the fall and spring sampling of 2015 (Table 11) and decided to use the average organic matter content of 2.17% to represent these soils.
+WSDA reviewed results from the fall and spring sampling of 2015 (Table 11) and decided to use the average organic matter content of 2.17% from this set of sampling results to represent these soils.